 Gerbils are active, curious rodents that have been kept as pets in the US since the 1960s.
 Their small size, friendly temperament, and easy maintenance make them an ideal pet for anyone willing to earn their trust.
 Add to this their size and minimal odor, and it is easy to see why they are popular pets.

 Gerbils are social animals and they prefer to be kept in groups.
-Usually, gerbils can coexist peacefully with gerbils of any others provided they have been housed together since they were about six weeks old.
+Usually, they can coexist peacefully with any other gerbils provided they have been housed together since they were about six weeks old.
 Gerbil communities are female dominant, and females are more aggressive.
 Two females who have never bred can live peacefully together, but no more than two.
 Males are easy going, and you can keep four to six of them together in a colony provided there are no females present anywhere else in the vicinity (including in the same household).

 Creating a Gerbil Habitat

 There are a variety of housing options on the market for gerbils: wire cages, plastic cages with a complex systems of tubes or a basic glass tank with a screen lid.
 We recommend a 10 gallon glass tank with a metal screen lid (secured by clips) for two gerbils.
 Gerbils may chew through the plastic bottom of a wire cage or the plastic habitat.

 Gerbils need a few inches of small pet bedding to dig in and to absorb waste.
 Do not use cedar chips or corncob.
 Natural oils in Cedar can cause respiratory complications, and corncob may be accidentally ingested.
 Better choices include aspen bedding or Carefresh bedding.

 Provide 2 water sources for your gerbil in case one gets dirty or spilled;a hang-on water bottle & aceramic water dish is perfect.
 A standard ceramic food dish is recommended, as plastic dishes will be chewed and possibly ingested.